michael-hamilton/gameboy/README.md

 Working on Gameboy emulation in JS.

-Run the debugger with `npm run debug`.
+Run the debugger with `npm run dev`.

 ___
 &copy; 2020 Michael Hamilton